ontola/linked-delta/README.md

 _Removes all statements of the subject, replaces all the triples with the new ones._

 All [s] triples MUST b processed with the logic of ld:remove.
 After which all of the underlying triples of the repository MUST be added according to the ld:add logic.

+### Operator Arguments

+In order to express more information with regards to procesing, Operator Arguments can be used.
+The meaning of an Operator Argument is independent of the Operator and thus have global behaviour.
+Due to their independent behaviour, Operator Arguments MAY NOT be defined outside this specification.

+An Operator Argument is expressed in the query string of the operator and must adhere to the URL spec.

+#### Graph
+Query parameter key: `graph`

+Lets the operation target a specific graph in the store, operators target the default graph when omitted.

 ### Order